KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 I enjoy visiting classrooms and school science events to give demos, serve as a guest speaker, and judge student projects.

 ### North Carolina Science Festival IMPACTS Program
 Selected for 2019-2020 Piedmont Triad cohort of the Inspiring Meaningful Programs and Communication Through Science ([IMPACTS](https://www.ncsciencefestival.org/IMPACTS)) Program, a statewide science communication training and outreach initiative based on the NSF Portal to the Public curriculum and funded by the North Carolina GlaxoSmithKline Foundation.
-As part of my training, I am designing and implementing K-12 STEM outreach events for classroom visits, community events, and science festivals across North Carolina.
+As part of my training, I designed and implemented K-12 STEM outreach events for classroom visits, community events, and science festivals across North Carolina.
 ![IMPACTS program t-shirt](impacts.jpg)

 #### IMPACTS - Novozymes SciMatch Classroom Visit